Learning to Simulate Tree-Branch Dynamics for Manipulation: Approach

 \subsection{Stein Variational Gradient Descent}

-In this section, we provide an overview of the SVGD \cite{liu2016stein} and its utility in estimating branch simulation parameters.
+This section provides an overview of the SVGD \cite{liu2016stein} and its utility in estimating branch simulation parameters.
 SVGD belongs to a family of Variational Inference methods that takes an optimisation approach to simulate intractable probability distributions.
-SVGD has been shown to converge faster than alternatives such as Markov Chain Monte Carlo (MCMC) predominantly due to its deterministic and iterative progression, akin to the traditional Stochastic Gradient Descent (SGD) optimisation.
+SVGD has been shown to converge faster than alternatives such as Markov Chain Monte Carlo (MCMC) predominantly due to its deterministic and iterative progression, akin to the traditional Gradient Descent optimisation.

 The algorithm starts with $n$ randomly initialised points in $\mathbb{R}^{N}$, termed as particles, representing draws from the target density.
 At each step of the iteration, the particles are pushed closer by a small step size $\epsilon \in \mathbb{R}$ as below: